Helmut Frank (DWD), Irene Schicker (ZAMG), Will Shaw (PNNL)

 - 2012 and older:

 FESSTVaL (Field Experiment on submesoscale spatio-temporal variability in Lindenberg) is a measurement campaign initiated by the Hans-Ertel-Center for Weather Research (HErZ).
-It took place from 17 May to 27 August 2021 with a special observation period (SOP) from 5 June to 5 July 2021 at the Meteorological Observatory Lindenberg – Richard-Aßmann-Observatory (MOL-RAO) of the German Weatherservice (DWD) in eastern Germany.
+It took place from 17 May to 27 August 2021 with a special observation period (SOP) from 5 June to 5 July 2021 at the Meteorological Observatory Lindenberg - Richard-Aßmann-Observatory (MOL-RAO) of the German Weatherservice (DWD) in eastern Germany.
 To identify the sources of sub-mesoscale variability, the measurement campaign focuses on three main aspects: atmospheric boundary layer structures, cold pools, and gusts of wind.
-Shortly, data can be found at at the SAMD-Archive of the CEN Integrated Climate Data Center: FESSTVaL Campaigns : ICDC : Universität Hamburg (uni-hamburg.de).
+Data can be found at at the SAMD-Archive of the CEN Integrated Climate Data Center: FESSTVaL Campaigns : ICDC : Universität Hamburg (uni-hamburg.de).

 Originally, the experiment had been planed for summer 2020.
 This was not possible due to the COVID-19 pandemic.
 Instead preparatory measurements took place in 2020 in FESST@mol (see below or FESST@mol) and FESST@HH (see below or FESST@HH).

-In order to capture phenomena at the submesoscale (500 m – 5 km), a hierarchical measurement strategy will be realized.
+In order to capture phenomena at the submesoscale (500 m - 5 km), a hierarchical measurement strategy was realized.
 This includes wind profiling stations with a coordinated scanning strategy of several Doppler Lidars, two mobile profiler to measure thermodynamic properties of the atmosphere and precipitation, more than 100 stations with near-surface measurements of air temperature and pressure, more than 20 automatic weather stations, an X-Band radar, and a number of energy balance stations.
 This equipment is supplemented by the extensive ground-based remote sensing array at the MOL-RAO.
-Complementing to this, the added value of a citizen-science measurement network is investigated during the campaign with “Internet-of-things” based technology and low-cost sensors build and maintained by citizens.
+Complementing to this, the added value of a citizen-science measurement network is investigated during the campaign with "Internet-of-things" based technology and low-cost sensors build and maintained by citizens.

 Measurement with Doppler lidar systems to derive profile information on wind and turbulence in the Atmospheric Boundary Layer (ABL) are done as a core contribution to FESSTVaL.
 Instead of operating Doppler lidars at different sites around Lindenberg (as planned for FESSTVaL) measurements with eight Doppler lidar systems are performed at the boundary layer field site (GM) Falkenberg between June 01, and August 31, 2020.
 In addition to the two DWD instruments, two co-operation partners (KIT Campus Alpin Garmisch-Partenkirchen and the Institute for Atmospheric Physics of DLR Oberpfaffenhofen) have brought each three Doppler lidars to Falkenberg.
 Moreover, in July additional measurements with remotely piloted, unmanned aerial vehicles (UAV) are performed.